 - Employee engagement activities: Employee engagement is a necessity to keep the interests and morals of their employees up.
 Activities like team parties, team outings, reimbursements, prizes, awards are a way to keep the workforce engaged and make them feel good.
 If not executed aptly, these can put a dent in the HR budget.
 To curb such costs, you could combine two or more activities.
 Being smart is the key here.
 You could also have your employees volunteer to host engaging activities.

 A job of HR is often underrated.
 Contrary to this misbelief, HR is important for developing your workforce and if they are stuck with manual entries for payroll and attendance, then a business is simply missing the point here.
 This is why investing in an end-to-end HR software makes sense.
 Pocket HRMS is one such HR software that helps you automate and streamline critical HR chores thus, freeing up your HR whilst helping you tame hidden HR costs.
 To know more, reach us here.
-You can also SMS SALES to 56767 or write to us at firstname.lastname@example.org
+You can write to us at firstname.lastname@example.org